 The red deer can be seen all over the Cairngorm mountains.
 Usually at a distance away from roads and habitation.
 However if the weather is bad or they know there is a food source they will wander into villages.
 The best place to see red deer is on the Alvie Estate.
 The wild deer are fed on a regular basis over the winter and will come to within 50metres of the game keepers land rover.

 Red grouse (Lagopus lagopus scotica)

 This solid, medium sized bird is found on the moors of the Cairngorm mountains.
 They are not the best flight birds, skimming close to the ground whilst shouting about whatever has sent them into the air.

 They tend to stay in a very small area throughout their lives.
 They feed on heather, seeds and insects which are plentiful on the mountain moorlands.
 They also need a certain amount of grit within their diet to aid digestion.
 These birds are seen as game birds in some areas and the moorland is managed by land owners to ensure their wild grouse population is in peak condition for the shooting season.

 The red grouse is found across the National Park in the heather moorland.
 They frequent roadsides where there is a plentiful supply of grit and an early morning drive along the mountain roads will usually provide a plentiful supply of grouse.
 As the day progresses they tend to move higher into the hills, away from the roads and people in general.

 Where to Stay in the Cairngorms National Park

 Major centres of population are Aviemore, Braemar, Grantown-on-Spey, Kingussie and Tomintoul.
 All of these towns have a plentiful supply of hotels and bed and breakfasts.
 If you want to get away from it all then there are large numbers of holiday cottages in beautiful surroundings.
-Some of the best are available through Unique Cottages.
-These are beautifully maintained in special locations.
+AirBnB has a number of beautiful options in the Cairngorms National Park.

 How to Get to the Cairngorms National Park